 Cube Sat Cold Plate – The satellite industry is constantly driving for more efficiency with a smaller size.
 This push means that engineers need to get creative to design parts that fulfill multiple roles.
 In one application, Fabrisonic 3D printed a cube satellite component with dual functionality.
 The component acted as both a structural chassis for a cryogenic cooler as well as a radiator.
 The complex cooling paths as illustrated in the plastic model demonstrate a flow path not possible without the use of 3D printing.
 UAM enables these complex, low volume designs with the rapid turnaround that 3D printing is known to deliver.

 Interstellar Thermal Management – NASA constantly makes headlines with its interstellar devices.
 However, for decades the thermal management systems on these satellites and rovers has been limited to bent metal tubes glued along the outside of a vehicle’s chassis.
 Through a multi-year endeavor, Fabrisonic has worked with NASA JPL to qualify UAM as the next technology for printing interstellar thermal management devices.
 Fabrisonic heat exchanger have passed stringent NASA qualifications include vibration, thermal, hermeticity and burst tests.
-Moving up to a NASA TRL 6 proves that UAM will meet the requirements of almost any application.

 Finding the Best of Copper & Aluminum – Fabrisonic routinely prints both copper and aluminum parts in both homogeneous and multi-metal combinations.
 Printing copper in high heat flux regions leverages its ability to quickly wick heat away.
 However, printing surrounding structure out of aluminum takes advantage of its lightweight and high strength.